vamsivk99/Lead-Scoring-Customer-Insights-Engine/README.md

 python app.py
 ```

-This will start a Gradio interface where you can ask questions about the documents to find and score leads.
+This will start a Streamlit interface where you can ask questions about the documents to find and score leads.

 ## ⚙️ Project Structure
-- `app.py`: The main Gradio application file.
+- `app.py`: The main Streamlit application file.
 - `requirements.txt`: A list of all the python dependencies.
 - `faiss_index/`: This directory will store the FAISS index.
 - `mock_docs/`: This directory will store the generated documents.